• Home

 You may receive a 1099 form showing the forgiven debt, but by filing Form 982, you claim your right to exclude the forgiven debt from your income.

-By contrast, make a deal with your creditors to take, say, 1/3 of what you owe in full settlement, and Uncle Sam treats the 2/3 of the debt that was cancelled as if you received it as income.
-Taxable income.
+By contrast, make a deal with your creditors to take, say, 1/3 of what you owe in full settlement, and Uncle Sam treats the 2/3 of the debt that was cancelled as if you received it in cash.
+It’s taxable income, says the IRS.
 Ouch!

-Insolvency is another way around including cancelled debt in taxable income for the year it’s forgiven.
+Insolvency is another exception to including cancelled debt in taxable income for the year it’s forgiven.
 If you are insolvent (your debts exceed your assets), then you don’t have to include cancelled debt in your taxable income.
 Again, you file Form 982 and demonstrate insolvency.

 Just like the bankruptcy exception.